Kelvin Sampson: Oklahoma

 Sampson became the 11th head coach at the University of Oklahoma on April 25, 1994.
 Sampson was named national coach of the year in 1995 (his first year at OU) by the Associated Press, United States Basketball Writers Association and Basketball Weekly after guiding the Sooners to 23–9 overall and 15–0 home marks.
 It was the second-best overall record posted by a first-year coach in Big 8 history.

 Sampson possesses the highest winning percentage in Oklahoma history (.719).
 He guided OU to nine consecutive 20-win seasons.
 He averaged 24.4 wins over those nine campaigns.
 He directed the Sooners to postseason tournament berths in each of his 12 seasons (11 NCAA Tournaments), with a Sweet 16 showing in 1999, a Final Four appearance in 2002 and an Elite Eight appearance in 2003.
 His teams also played in the Big 12 tournament title game on five occasions during the 10 seasons he coached in the Big 12.
 In 2001, 2002, and 2003, the Sooners won that tournament.
 Sampson finished with a Big 12 Tournament record of 17–7.
 His 279 wins are second in school history, behind only Billy Tubbs.

-The University of Oklahoma is where Sampson earned his nickname "Mr. Blue Shirt" as he only wears blue dress shirts when he coaches.
+The University of Oklahoma is where Sampson earned his nickname "Mr. Blue Shirt" as he only wore blue dress shirts when he coached.